Coaching Strategies

 Presence and Mindfulness in Coaching

 A coaching mindset requires being fully present during coaching sessions.
-Mindful presence means actively listening to clients, asking powerful questions, and offering observations without judgment.
+Maintaining presence means actively listening to clients, asking powerful questions, and offering observations without judgment.
 It involves letting go of personal distractions and focusing on the here-and-now with the client.

 • The client’s specific needs and goals.